ingfong/Roomba/docs/final.md

 The AI agent will know the world boundaries through a grid system and the AI agent’s location relative to the system.
 The AI will also have the knowledge of each ore type's scoring point value.

-We are using reinforcement learning and compared it to a simpler search algorithm.
-Without the time limit, this task would be a simple path problem.
+We are using reinforcement learning and are comparing it to a simpler search algorithm.
+Without the time limit, this task would be a relatively simple path problem.
 However, because the agent is timed, the problem becomes one that the AI agent can solve better.

 <p align="center">
   <img src="img/final/environment.JPG">
 </p>

 # Approaches
-The environment that the AI resides in is a square area with ores in various spots on top of the floor (not in the floor, but in the block layer above).
-The boundary of the plain is a ring of lava.
-The state of the map will only change when the AI mines ore.

 We tried one q-learning approach and two baselines, described below:

 ## Q-Learning Algorithm: